Alexander and the Jews

 Under the Persians the Jews did very well.
 They were able to worship their own God, and even to travel around the Persian Empire converting people to Judaism.
-But in 331 BC Alexander the Great, who was from Macedon, conquered the Persian Empire and “liberated” (as he called it) the Jews from Persian rule.
+But in 331 BC Alexander of Macedon conquered the Persian Empire and “liberated” (as he called it) the Jews from Persian rule.

-At first the Jews thought that they would be independent again and have a king, but it soon turned out that Alexander was making Israel part of his own empire.
+At first the Jews thought that they would be independent again and choose their own king, but it soon turned out that Alexander was making Israel part of his own empire.
 After Alexander died in 323 BC, Israel became part of the empire of Alexander’s general Seleucus.

 In 168 BC, the Seleucid king Antiochus IV tried to make the Jews worship the Greek gods instead of their own.
 He sacrificed a cow to Zeus on the altar in the Temple.
 The Jews were very upset and, led by the Maccabee family, they revolted and gained their independence from the Seleucids.
 Our holiday of Hanukkah is tied to this rebellion.
 It remembers a time when the Jews recaptured control of the Temple, and wanted to relight the Temple lamps, but because the war was still going on, they didn’t have enough oil to keep the lamps going.
 The Maccabees set up a new independent state of Israel.
 They made all the Jews obey the Jewish religious laws, even Jews who did not want to, so not all the Jews were happy under the Maccabees either.